afzalrahman11/movie-app-incubate/README.md

 Now the application should be up and running on port 3000.

 ### Movies APIs
-Note: All the listed APIs are admin restricted.
 ```ruby
 # GET /api/v1/movies
 # GET /api/v1/movies/:id